ory/docs/docs/keto/contributing.md

 requests should be targeted at the `master` branch.
 Before creating a pull request, go through this checklist:

-1. Create a feature branch off of `master` so that changes do not get mixed up.
+1. Create a feature branch off of `master` so that changes don't get mixed up.
 1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local
    changes against the `master` branch.
 1. Run the full project test suite with the `go test -tags sqlite ./...` (or